When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 This one should obviously go without saying, but bad health habits like smoking and excessive drinking are costly and bad for your long-term health.
 Smoking alone can cost upwards of $1,000,000 over a lifetime.

-People who eat healthy are usually happier, wealthier, and more successful.
-You’ll be less likely to spend money out of pocket on health related issues and you will spend significantly less later on in life.
+People who eat healthily are usually happier, wealthier, and more successful.
+You’ll be less likely to spend money out of pocket on health-related issues, and you will spend significantly less later on in life.

 Want to get all of my favorite cheap recipes??
-The PDF of 46 recipes all come out to less than $2 a serving.
+The PDF of 46 recipes all comes out to less than $2 a serving.

-If you want to really improve the quality of your life, maintain a healthy weight.
-This is something I’ve been really working on personally.
-College and my first few years post-grad haven’t been good to me, but its time to right the ship!
+If you want to improve the quality of your life, maintain a healthy weight.
+This is something I’ve been working on personally.
+College and my first few years post-grad haven’t been good to me, but it’s time to right the ship!

 Here are just a few ways that maintaining a healthy weight can protect your money:

-- Clothes: If you find yourself yo-yo dieting then you probably are familiar with the pain of spending money on more clothes when you know you have clothes that are just 10lbs under your current weight.
+- Clothes: If you find yourself yo-yo dieting, then you probably are familiar with the pain of spending money on more clothes when you know you have clothes that are just 10 pounds under your current weight.
 Trust me, I know what that’s like.